Do You Need a Facebook Intervention?

 Every ADHD yin has its yang.
 The same social media and messaging that keeps us connected to far-flung family and friends also sucks untold hours of productivity and attention away from more pressing (less enjoyable) tasks and deadlines.

 The digital world lets us work, be entertained, share, learn, and get connected, unhampered by walls, geography, time zones, or language.
 But the neurochemistry of the ADHD brain can quickly turn these digital wonders into “extraneous stimuli” that are very difficult to screen out.
 The result?
-They become major distractions — or even morph into a full-blown Facebook addiction.
+They become major distractions — or even morph into a full-blown Facebook habit.

 Here’s how neurochemistry works.
 My mother loves to gamble.
 On her 91st birthday, I took her to Harrah’s casino.
 When she wins, the coins no longer drop out of the machine.
 Instead, the casino plays a soundtrack of coins tumbling out with a loud ka-ching, ka-ching.
 Harrah’s knows that the sound of money plopping out entices Mom to sit at her machine.
 When a person gambles, the brain releases dopamine, a neurotransmitter that sharpens mental arousal.
 Gambling hooks even people who don’t have ADHD, like Mom.